Applied & Technical Studies

 With the advent of automation, 3D modelling, 3D printing, and precision cutting, creative possibilities are multiplying in the manufacturing industry.

-Whether you are new to the manufacturing field or a seasoned hand who needs to upgrade your skills, the UFV's Digital Manufacturing diploma equips you with the know how to work in a high tech shop.
-You explore the techniques needed to harness evolving technologies and create innovative products made of smart materials.
+UFV's Digital Manufacturing diploma equips you with the know-how to work in a high-tech shop.
+The program is designed for all levels of experience whether you are new to the manufacturing field or have experience working in manufacturing and want to upgrade your skills.
+As a Digital Manufacturing student, you explore the techniques needed to harness evolving technologies and create innovative products made of smart materials.

-The one-year Digital Manufacturing diploma builds on the knowledge you gained in the Electronics certificate at UFV or elsewhere.
-Over two semesters, you go through a set of courses focusing on 3D modelling, material science and technology, design for manufacturing, computer numerical controlled machinery, and fabrication technology.
+The two-year Digital Manufacturing diploma builds on a foundation of electronics theory.
+Over four semesters, you begin with the basics of electrical and digital theory and then move into courses focusing on 3D modelling, material science and technology, design for manufacturing, computer numerical controlled (CNC) machinery, and fabrication technology.

-You get to interact and create with a wide array of digital equipment including digital and computer numerical controlled machinery, 3D printers, laser cutters, plasma cutters, automated looms, culinary equipment and more.
-In your last semester, you apply what you learn by working on a design and implementation project, based on your career goals and interests.
+You get to interact with and create a wide array of digital equipment including digital and CNC machinery, 3D printers, laser cutters, plasma cutters, automated looms, culinary equipment and more.
+In the final semester, you apply what they have learned by working on a design and implementation project, based on student-directed goals and interests.

 Career Outlook for digital manufacturing